Geometric QCD I: The Hodge-Dual Surface and Quark Confinement: Introduction

 \section{Introduction}

+In this series of two papers, we propose a constructive approach to the long-standing problem of the string dual of Planar QCD.
+The solution requires addressing two fundamental distinct problems: the \textit{kinematics} of the loop space (finding a stable vacuum geometry that satisfies the loop equations) and the \textit{dynamics} of the flux tube (quantizing the excitations on this background to find the spectrum).

-In this paper we consider the $N_f \to 0$ (quenched) valence limit of QCD at fixed $N_c$.
+In this first paper (Part I), we solve the geometric problem.
+We consider the $N_f \to 0$ (quenched) valence limit of QCD at fixed $N_c$.
 The vacuum is pure Yang--Mills; quark currents are represented by a single closed valence quark loop whose propagation amplitude is multiplied by the Wilson loop $W[C]$ in the gluonic vacuum.
-In this limit, hadronic states cannot decay by creating additional $q\bar q$ pairs, and the meson spectrum is purely confining (rising to infinity).
 We approximate $W[C]$ by the Hodge--dual factor $\exp{-\kappa S[C]}$, neglecting subleading gluon--graph corrections in the large--loop limit.
-This factor, as we argue in this work, represents an exact solution of the MM chain of multi-loop equations \cite{MMEq79, MM1981NPB, Mig83}.
+This factor, as we argue in this work, represents a zero-mode solution of the MM chain of multi-loop equations \cite{MMEq79, MM1981NPB, Mig83}.

-We specifically analyze a helical loop configuration (the Helicoid), which allows for an analytic WKB computation of the meson mass at large angular momentum, where the radius of the helix is large.
+The central result of this paper is the identification of the \textbf{Hodge-dual minimal surface}.
+We prove that this surface is the unique additive solution to the Plateau problem that possesses a self-dual area derivative, a property required to satisfy the Bianchi identity in loop space.
+This rigidity eliminates the Liouville instability inherent to random surface sums.

+In the companion paper \cite{Migdal2026GeometricQCDII}, we populate this rigid surface with internal Majorana fermions ("Elves").
+We show that the resulting "Fermi String" theory reproduces the planar graphs of QCD and, crucially, leads to a finite effective action in Momentum Loop Space.
+The spectral problem is then solved in \cite{Migdal2026GeometricQCDII}, yielding linear Regge trajectories.